Beluguy/Personal-website/content/Projects/Home Server/index.md

 ---
 ## Introduction

 I have been wanting to build something like this for a long time, long enough that I don't even remember when I started to want to build something like this.
-I want to build a home server/lab because I want to learn more about computer networking, linux, and try tools/software like docker, TrueNAS, nextcloud, jellyfin, and nginx proxy manager.
+I want to build a home server/lab because I want to learn more about computer networking, Linux, and try tools/software like docker, TrueNAS, Nextcloud, Jellyfin, and nginx proxy manager.
 As you read along, please be gentle if you want to judge me since this is my first time at homelabbing.

 ## Hardware

 There are two options for picking the hardware of the server, I can either buy a pre-built/turnkey solution, or build my own.
-I decide to go with the second option because I like to customize the parts that go into my server and assembly it myself, and it is cheaper compare to turnkey solutions that has similar specs.
+I decide to go with the second option because I like to customize the parts that go into my server and assembly it myself, and it is cheaper compare to turnkey solutions that have similar specs.
 Speaking of specs, below are the parts that I used to build my server:

 - CPU: Intel Core i5-12600k
     <details>